-Touting as the world’s largest ki valley with over 515 km of ski routes, Mayrhofen attracts skiers from all over the world.
-The entire valley fills up with ski bus routes that are easily labeled in each town.
+Touting as the world’s largest ski valley with over 515 km of ski routes, Mayrhofen attracts skiers from all over the world.
+This entire valley in Austria is filled with ski busses.
 With 25 ski school and almost 500 instructors, they have plenty of opportunities to learn for new skiers or kids.
-Cross-country ski trails make up about 180km of the over 500 and are rated some of the best groomed in Europe.
+Cross-country ski trails make up about 180km of the over 500 total.
+They are rated some of the best groomed slopes in Europe let alone Austria.

 Other winter fun – whether you would like to go for a toboggan run, ice skate, carriage rides

-With so much activity in this quiet little hamlet of Austria – I would think you would never get bored!
-Think I found another Austrian favorite ~
+Surprisingly, there was so much activity in this quiet little hamlet of Austria – I would think you would never get bored!
+Think I found another Austrian favorite.

 Where to eat!

 Our first night in Mayrhofen I made reservations at Gasthof Perauer rated one of the best restaurants in the area.
-We were about 30 minutes early for our reservation but they had a lovely bar where we enjoyed a drink before our table was ready.
+Also, since we were not sure about reservations in this part of Austria we arrived 30 minutes early for our reservation.
+Thankfully, they had a lovely bar where we enjoyed a drink before our table was ready.

-It has beautiful historical wood carving interior and authentically decorated with historical carvings from the area.
-Their patio was big and wrapped around the hotel.
-It was quite lovely, but I was very glad we had indoor reservations, Austria hasn’t got the memo on smoking yet.
-The menu wasn’t huge but what we saw passing us looked fantastic so we ordered goulasch soup and Zweibelrostbraten (Beef Roast with onions) and it was GREAT!
-Our service was fast and attentive and our waitress was very pleasant.
-Definitely on the keep-list.
+The restaurant has a beautiful historical wood carving interior and authentically decorated with historical carvings from the area.
+The restaurant patio was big and wrapped around the hotel.
+This adorable restaurant in Mayrhofen was wonderful and we were psyched to have a patio view.
+It was quite lovely, and I was very glad we had indoor reservations, Austria hasn’t got the memo on smoking in restaurants yet.
+The restaurant menu wasn’t huge and what we saw passing us looked fantastic.
+We ordered goulasch soup and Zweibelrostbraten (Beef Roast with onions) and it was GREAT!
+Our service was fast and attentive.
+Our waitress was very pleasant.
 They also helped us hail a cab because the rain was coming down pretty hard.

-On parade day, we found the Erlebnis Sennerei also known as the BIG TENT in Mayrhofen is on the northern end of town – you’ll have to walk outside the town to get to it, but it was only about a kilometer.
-It’s o.k. because it is right across the street from the “cow pen.”
-This is the area they bring the decorated cows to chill after the parade.
+On parade day in Mayrhofen, we found the Erlebnis Sennerei also known as the BIG TENT.
+However, this tent is on the northern end of town – you’ll have to walk outside the town to get to it, but it was only about a kilometer.
+Nevertheless, the walk was refreshing and it is right across the street from the “cow pen.”
+This pen was also where the cows were kept to chill after the parade.
 Lots of picture opportunities.

 We enjoyed a bite here to while we watched some Austrian dancers too ~

-Mo’s – we had wanted to stop in at Mo’s Cafe but unfortunately it was closed on Sunday – maybe next year.
-But great reviews and it was always busy.
+Mo’s – we had wanted to stop in at Mo’s Cafe but unfortunately, it was closed on Sunday.
+The restaurant had great reviews and it was always busy.

-Be prepared for crowds if you visit the Zillertal for this event.
-I was very grateful that our accommodations were on the outskirts of town as there was a LOT of partying going on well into the night.
+Be prepared for crowds if you visit the Zillertal in Austria for this event.
+I was very grateful that our accommodations were on the outskirts of Mayrhofen.
+There was a lot of partying going on well into the night.

-As we were getting ready to leave town it seemed the cows were following us saying… don’t leave just yet ~ don’t forget about us!
-They are all over the valley bringing this girl right back to the farm ~
+When we were getting ready to leave Austria the cows seem to follow us saying, “Don’t leave just yet, don’t forget about us!”
+They were all over the valley bringing this girl right back to the farm.